mullvad/mullvadvpn-app/README.md

 1. `MULLVAD_PATH` - Allows changing the path to the folder with the `mullvad-problem-report` tool when running in development mode.
 Defaults to: `<repo>/target/debug/`.
-2. `DISABLE_VERSION_CHECK` - If set to `1`, latest version check will be disabled in the GUI, preventing a notification from occuring when a newer version is available.
+2. `MULLVAD_DISABLE_UPDATE_NOTIFICATION` - If set to `1`, GUI notification will be disabled when
+    an update is available.

 ## Making a release